Hair wax VS Mousse VS Gel (Please read first post)

 at the moment i'm not using any gatsby products either, maybe except hair spray =P

 i'm using Inebrya ice cream molding clay.
-Unfortunately it smells like vanilla ice cream but it holds really well, dry, non-oily and washes off quite easily.
+Unfortunately it smells like vanilla ice cream XD but it holds really well, dry, non-oily and washes off quite easily.
 And its easy to shape as well.

 lol, i've been meaning to cut my hair short for a long time now.